- Bruce Timm, Eric Radomski

-In terms of animated features, Batman: Mask of the Phantasm represents a leap beyond the traditionalized cartoons from companies like Walt Disney by telling an adult story in a medium normally reserved for children.
+In terms of animated features, Batman: Mask of the Phantasm represents a leap beyond the traditional feature-length cartoons from companies like Walt Disney by telling an adult story in a medium normally reserved for children.
 But there’s nothing childlike about the picture, released theatrically in 1993 following the success of Batman: The Animated Series.
 Warner Bros.
-Animation placed its top talent from the early-to-mid 1990s television program on an intended direct-to-video movie, later deemed good enough for theaters.
+Animation placed its top talent from the early-to-mid 1990s television program on an intended direct-to-video movie, but it was later deemed good enough for theaters.
 Little could Warner Bros. imagine that it would surpass 1989’s Batman and 1992’s Batman Returns in dramatic scope.

-Giving an emotion background to Batman’s origin, the story begins with our hero long since established as Gotham City’s dark knight.
-Bruce Wayne (voice of Kevin Conroy), hardened and seemingly unsentimental, wavers when former lover Andrea Beaumont (voice of Dana Delany) returns after years of absence.
-Shown in flashback, they shared a loving relationship in a time when he was most vulnerable, before Bruce had discovered his alter-ego, but was certain he must fight back against Gotham’s criminal sprawl.
+Giving an emotional background to Batman’s origin, the story begins with our hero, long since established as Gotham City’s Dark Knight.
+Bruce Wayne (voice of Kevin Conroy), hardened and seemingly unsentimental, wavers when former lover Andrea Beaumont (voice of Dana Delany) returns after years away.
+Shown in flashback, they shared a loving relationship in a time when he was most vulnerable, before Bruce had discovered his alter-ego but was certain he must fight back against Gotham’s criminal sprawl.
 She made him happy, when his life was otherwise consumed by the vow made to his murdered parents: to stop crime and injustice from afflicting others.
 He tries to choose between his vow and his pursuit of happiness.
 In one scene, the film’s most affecting, he falls to his knees before the Wayne gravestone, begging his parents to allow him closure.

 The film is unlike any cartoon you’ve ever seen, at least one primarily advertised to children.
 Surprising violence marks the story from the first scenes, wherein crime boss Chuckie Sol is murdered by Phantasm—not merely arrested or thrown in jail, but murdered in a car wreck.
 Another boss is killed when crushed by a gravestone.
 Joker loses a tooth after getting a Bat-boot in the chops.
 Whereas earlier cartoons avoid bullets and death to circumvent parents’ angry letters, here cops and mobsters both use bullet-firing guns, versus laser weapons as shown on programs like G.I.
 JOE.
 Animators even depict Batman bleeding after a nasty encounter with Gotham’s police, who believe the hero responsible for Phantasm’s murders.
 It’s all handled with the utmost sincerity, making one see where Tim Burton and Joel Schumacher went so absolutely wrong.